Bouni/drkbloodbarometer/README.md

-    "g DRK-Blood-Baromete0
-    "
+# DRK Blood Barometer

-    "A python library that extract the current levels of donated blood from the website of a given states DRK (German red cross) website.
+A python library that extract the current levels of donated blood from the website of a given states DRK (German red cross) website.
-    "

 ## Installation

 ```sh